spotinst/help/src/docs/ocean/getting-started/aks/README.md

 ## Support for Regions Without Availability Zones

 Ocean supports AKS with global regions, so you can create and import clusters set with the global regions in [Azure](https://azure.microsoft.com/en-gb/explore/global-infrastructure/geographies/#geographies) that currently do not support Availability Zones.
 For these clusters, you create resources at the regional level.
-After import, you can view a global region in the Virtual Node Groups tab, where Availability Zones = None.
+After import, you can view a global region in the virtual node groups tab, where Availability Zones = None.

 <details>